lean257/pizza/README.md

-### Hi I'm an algorithm to dispatch pizza delivery instructions for either 1 or 2 delivery people.
+### Hi!
+I'm an algorithm to dispatch pizza delivery instructions for either 1 or 2 delivery people.

 ### To run my unit tests:
 1. You will need Node version 0.10+